 There is certainly something idyllic about sipping a glass of fine wine on the deck of a ship while watching the sunset over a horizon.
 However, between the constant movement of the rolling seas and the unique climate, maintaining an elegant wine collection aboard a seafaring vessel may seem more trouble than it is worth.
 In fact, there may be no application more complicated than aboard a yacht.
-With today’s sophisticated climate-controlled technology, designing and installing a system on a boat can be made a reality.
+With today’s sophisticated climate-controlled technology, designing and installing wine cellars on yachts can be made a reality.
 The key lies in understanding the obstacles and knowing which cooling system features will overcome them.

-Simply put, there is nothing easy about installing a wine cooling unit on a boat of any kind.
+Simply put, there is nothing easy about installing wine cellars on yachts of any kind.
 How does one circumvent the salty air or find a way to exhaust hot air from below deck?
 A cooling system will need to be versatile enough to endure the complex installation requirements and robust enough to meet the demands imposed by such a hostile, ever-changing climate.
 However, often the installation and environmental challenges can be addressed with the right wine cooling system.

 Unsurprisingly, the constant movement of the water and vibration from a ship’s engine seems incompatible with wine storage and aging.
 You’ll need to ensure stable racking of bottles, so bottles don’t slide during the yacht’s movement.